-- A. Under the Company's Articles of Incorporation, the current year's earnings, if any, shall first be used to pay all taxes and offset prior years' operating losses and then 10% of the remaining amount shall be set aside as legal reserve and special reserve.
-The remaining amount along with the prior years' unappropriated earnings are resolved by the Board of Directors and proposed to the stockholders for appropriation or reserve. - B. The Company's dividend policy is summarized below: in consideration of the overall environment development and industrial growth, fulfilling future operation development needs as priority and optimizing financial structure, distribution of stock dividends shall not exceed 50% of the dividend distributed. - C. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
+- A. Under the Company's Articles of Incorporation, the current year's earnings, if any, shall first be used to pay all taxes and offset prior years' operating losses and then 10% of the remaining amount shall be set aside as legal reserve.
+Also, special reserve shall be set aside or reversed as required by regulations or the Competent Authority.
+The remaining amount along with the prior years' unappropriated earnings shall be proposed by the Board of Directors and resolved by the stockholders for appropriation or reserve. - B. The Company's dividend policy is summarized below: in consideration of the overall environment development and industrial growth, fulfilling future operation development needs as priority and optimizing financial structure, distribution of stock dividends shall not exceed 50% of the dividend distributed. - C. Except for covering accumulated deficit or issuing new stocks or cash to shareholders in proportion to their share ownership, the legal reserve shall not be used for any other purpose.
 The use of legal reserve for the issuance of stocks or cash to shareholders in proportion to their share ownership is permitted, provided that the distribution of the reserve is limited to the portion in excess of 25% of the Company's paid-in capital. - D. (a) In accordance with the regulations, the Company shall set aside special reserve from the debit balance on other equity items at the balance sheet date before distributing earnings.
 When debit balance on other equity items is reversed subsequently, the reversed amount could be included in the distributable earnings.

-- (b) The amounts previously set aside by the Company as special reserve on initial application of IFRSs in accordance with Financial-Supervisory-Securities-Firms No. 1010012865, dated April 6, 2012, shall be reversed proportionately when the relevant assets are used, disposed of or reclassified subsequently. - E. (a) Details of 2018 and 2017 earnings appropriation resolved by the shareholders on May 30, 2019 and May 30, 2018, respectively are as follows:
+- (b) The amounts previously set aside by the Company as special reserve on initial application of IFRSs in accordance with the Financial-Supervisory-Securities-Firms No. 1010012865, dated April 6, 2012, shall be reversed proportionately when the relevant assets are used, disposed of or reclassified subsequently. - E. (a) Details of 2019 and 2018 earnings appropriation resolved by the shareholders on May 27, 2020 and May 30, 2019, respectively are as follows:

-2018 2017

-Dividends Dividends

-per share per share
+Years ended December 31,

+20 19 20 18

-Amount (in dollars) Amount (in dollars)
+Amount Dividends per share (in dollars) Amount Dividends per share (in dollars)

-Legal reserve \$ 79,258 \$ - \$ 65,295 \$ -
+Legal reserve \$ 70,301 \$ - \$ 79,258 \$

+Special reserve 78,008 - - -

-Cash dividends 556,774 3.0 442,541 2.5
+Cash dividends 485,784 2.6 556,774 3.0

-Total \$ 636,032 \$ 507,836
+Total \$ 634,093 \$ 636,032

-The earnings appropriation for the years ended December 31, 2018 and 2017 listed above had no difference from that proposed by the Board of Directors on February 18, 2019 and February 24, 2018, respectively.
+The earnings appropriation for the years ended December 31, 2019 and 2018 listed above had no difference from that proposed by the Board of Directors on March 5, 2020 and February 18, 2019, respectively.

-Information about the earnings distribution of 2018 and 2017 as approved by the Board of Directors and resolved by the shareholders will be posted in the "Market Observation Post System" at the website of the Taiwan Stock Exchange.
+Information about the earnings distribution for 2019 and 2018 as approved by the Board of Directors and resolved by the shareholders will be posted in the "Market Observation Post System" at the website of the Taiwan Stock Exchange.

-(b) Details of 2019 earnings appropriation proposed by the Board of Directors on March 5, 2020 are as follows:
+(b) Details of 2020 earnings appropriation proposed by the Board of Directors on February 26, 2021 are as follows:

-Year ended December 31, 2019
+Year ended December 31, 2020

-Dividends

-per share

-Amount (in dollars)
+Amount Dividends per share (in dollars)

+Amount (III donais)

-Legal reserve \$ 70,301 \$ -
+Legal reserve \$ 90,500 \$ -

-Special reserve 78,008 -
+Reversal of special reserve ( 3,149) -

-Cash dividends 485,784 2.6
+Cash dividends 655,267 3.5

-Total \$ 634,093
+Total \$ 742,618

-Information about the earnings appropriation for 2019 by the Company as approved by the Board of Directors will be posted in the "Market Observation Post System" at the website of the Taiwan Stock Exchange.
+Information about the earnings appropriation for 2020 by the Company as approved by the Board of Directors will be posted in the "Market Observation Post System" at the website of the Taiwan Stock Exchange.

-The earnings appropriation for 2019 has not yet been resolved by the shareholders, thus, no dividend was accrued in these consolidated financial statements.
+The earnings appropriation for 2020 has not yet been resolved by the shareholders, thus, no dividend was accrued in these consolidated financial statements.